btigi/iiProjectileR/iiProjectileR/Readme-iiProjectileR-.txt

 Projectile Retrieval Mod makes use of WeiDU components and groups, to allow the player to customise their experience.
 Players can install the retrieval option for any combination of Arrows, Bolts and Bullets.
+Players can choose the percentage chance of a projectile being retrievable - (values are clamped at 0 and 100).
 Players can then further choose which category of the item will be retrievable, with the following options:

 Normal items